Love Bomb (Lynsey de Paul song)

 "Love Bomb" is a song and title track from the album Love Bomb by Lynsey de Paul, written by de Paul and Barry Blue.
 It is listed in the Catalog of Copyright Entries held by the Library of Congress 1976.
-The song's lyrics is a call for love and peace. with yearning strings, pulsing beat and bass that propel this soulful song along until the inevitable exploding bomb sound effect, after which Lynsey's vocals go ever higher, "reaching for the stars above."
+The song's lyrics express "a call for love and peace".

 As a single, it was released on the Mercury Records label in the United States and by Jet Records in the UK.
 In some European countries, it was released by Polydor Records.
-The recording also featured on the dance compilation album, Special-Discotheque Club Privé – N°3.
+The recording also featured on the French dance compilation album, Special-Discotheque Club Privé – N°3, released on the Polydor label.
 De Paul's single version most recently appeared as a track on her double CD anthology, Into My Music.
-The Record Mirror & Disc gave the single a positive review stating "a thumping chorus and explosion... scarcely what you would expect from Lynsey".
+The Record Mirror & Disc gave the single a positive review, stating "a thumping chorus and explosion... scarcely what you would expect from Lynsey".
+It was also praised with one British newspaper writing "By the blonde bomb, Lynsey's syrupy, breathy, voice should take her to the top of the charts with this bouncy number".